Sacramento, California: Parks and recreation

 Sacramento boasts an extensive park system consisting of over 5000 acres of parkland and recreation centers.
 In its 2013 ParkScore ranking, The Trust for Public Land reported Sacramento was tied with San Francisco and Boston for having the third-best park system among the 50 most populous U.S. cities.
 ParkScore ranks city park systems by a formula that analyzes the city's median park size, park acres as percent of city area, the percent of residents within a half-mile of a park, spending of park services per resident, and the number of playgrounds per 10,000 residents.

 The city features a collection of smaller parks in the downtown district, including Crocker Park, Roosevelt Park, Fremont Park, and Southside Park, and is home to basketball courts, playgrounds, and year-round farmers markets and local events.
 In addition, Cesar Chavez Plaza is home to concerts in the summertime and is a well-known rallying spot for gatherings.
 In addition, surrounding the California State Capitol is Capitol Park, a 40 acre park consisting of more than 200 types of trees and 155 memorials.
 The most recent park constructed in Sacramento is the Hanami Line at Robert Matsui Waterfront Park, which is home to a line of Cherry Blossoms surrounding the park.
 Popular parks outside the central core include American River Parkway which spans 23 miles along the American River, William McKinley Park and Memorial Rose Garden, and William Land Park.

 William Land Park is home to several key attractions in the city.
 The Sacramento Zoo spans 14.3 acre and is home to more than 400 native and endangered animals around the world.
 The park is also home to Funderland, a small amusement park open from February to November consisting of 9 rides, and Fairytale Town, which sees more than 250,000 visitors each year.
+Once a year a fire dancing exhibition known as The Fire Spectacular is held in the park amphitheater.
+Groups from across Sacramento come to compete for the title of "Obsidian Fire".
+Jim Souza, the lead organizer of the event, came under controversy after local H.O.A members reported hooded individuals wearing black fire emblems strolling around the park.
+He denied having any connections and announced the event is still planned for fall 2024 of this year.